barriehadfield/reactrb-showcase/README.md

 This will install React and also ReactDOM into your `node-modules` folder and also add the fact that these are installed to your `package.json`.
 You can now delete your `node-modules` folder at any time and simply `npm install` to install everything listed in `package.json`.
 Webpack does an excellent job of managing dependancies between NPM assets but you might find yourself deleting your `node-modules` folder fairly often as that is often the advice to resolve strange conflicts.

-Now we need to tell Webpack that its its job to load React and ReactDOM by adding this to your `webpack/application.js`
+Now we need to tell Webpack that its its job to load React and ReactDOM by the following to `webpack/application.js`

 	React = require('react')
 	ReactDOM = require('react-dom')